Acorn Account review

 Acorn fees and limits

-- Monthly fee: There is a monthly fee of £14.50 is debited from your account on the 1st of every month.
+- Monthly fee.
+There is a monthly fee of £14.50, which is debited from your account on the first of every month.

-- Bank Transfer: Fee-free, at the interbank rate, in 23 currencies.
+- Bank transfer.
+Transfers are fee-free at the interbank rate in 23 currencies.

-- Withdrawal chargers and limits: There is a charge of £1.50 per withdrawal at ATM machines while a maximum of £450 per day can be withdrawn from cash machines.
+- Withdrawal chargers and limits.
+There is a charge of £1.50 per withdrawal at ATMs while a maximum of £450 per day can be withdrawn from cash machines.

 Is Acorn safe?

-Your money, however, isn’t protected by the FSCS.
+Your money, however, isn’t protected by the Financial Services Compensation Scheme (FSCS).
 Instead, your money is held with Acorn’s bankers.
-This means that if something happens to Acorn Account, your money is already separate.
+This means that if something happens to Acorn, your money is already separate.
 Any money on your card is held by Wirecard Card Solutions Ltd.

 Pros and cons of Acorn

-While there are benefits to the acorn account, there are fees you should take into account when comparing with other pre-paid cards:
+There are some pros and cons you should take into account when comparing with other pre-paid cards:

 - Easy to manage regular bills and track your spending using an experienced account manager.

-- Shared account may be useful for individuals sharing bills and budgeting together.
+- A shared account may be useful for individuals sharing bills and budgeting together.

 - £1.50 per cash withdrawal.

-- Expensive to use abroad with £3 withdrawal fee plus 2.75% surcharge.
+- Expensive to use abroad with a £3 withdrawal fee plus a 2.75% surcharge.

-- While you can check your balance via SMS, there is a 15p charge per enquiry.
+- While you can check your balance via SMS, there is a 15p charge per inquiry.